LaurenDiana16/adapter/certifier_readme.md

 export MONGODB_CONNECTION_STRING=<your-connection-string>
 ```

-1. Make sure the agent you wish to certify is running, from the UI associated with that agent or another agent, issue the following command
+1. Make sure the agent you wish to certify is running and from the UI associated with that agent or another agent, issue the following command
 ```
 # certify agents123 in aerospace_engineering
 /certify @agents123 aerospace_engineering